Bowenwu1/Unity3D-Programming/README.md

 This course is mainly about some basic skills for 3D Game development, also talks about basic design pattern.

 ps.
-Since not each homework is writing code, there is miss for some homework
+Since not all homework is writing code, there is miss for some homework